 - Hand Therapy Team

-The hand transplant candidate will meet with the hand therapists for an initial evaluation and education session prior to the transplant surgery.
-The therapists will perform an evaluation of the functional status of the patient and will perform baseline subjective and objective testing that will be followed throughout the course of the transplant.
-They will instruct the patient on exercises to be performed while they prepare for the transplant.
+The hand transplant candidate will meet with the hand therapists for an initial evaluation and education session prior to the hand transplant surgery.
+The therapists will perform an evaluation of the functional status of the amputee patient and will perform baseline subjective and objective testing that will be followed throughout the course of the hand transplant.
+They will instruct the patient on exercises to be performed while they prepare for the hand transplant.
 Hand therapists will make an assessment of the level of commitment the patient has to the post-operative therapy protocol.
-Additional sessions may be scheduled before surgery at the discretion of the therapists.
+Additional sessions may be scheduled before the hand transplant surgery at the discretion of the therapists.

-Around this time, patients may be discharged from the hospital depending on progress.
+Around this time, hand transplant patients may be discharged from the hospital depending on progress.
 They will stay locally for extensive therapy during this time.
-Patients will continue to wear a splint at all times although it may be removed during therapy.
+Hand transplant patients will continue to wear a splint at all times although it may be removed during therapy.
 Using adaptive techniques, patients will be allowed to start using the hand with daily living tasks.
 Therapy sessions will last from 2-6 hours, 5 days per week.

-At this point, the muscles and ligaments of the hand may start causing tightness of the hand which will be addressed with a new splint that stretches out the hand.
+At this point, the muscles and ligaments of the transplanted hand may start causing tightness which will be addressed with a new splint that stretches out the hand.
 By this point, therapy sessions focus on strengthening and improving motor skills.
 There may be some loss of range of motion as muscle tone increases.
-At this point it may be appropriate to transition to a hand therapist in the patient’s home town if they live a ways away from the transplant center.
+At this point it may be appropriate to transition to a hand therapist in the patient’s home town if they live a ways away from the SIU Hand Transplant Center.
 This decision will be based on the patient’s progress and comfort level as well as input from the hand therapists and transplant surgeons.
 The frequency of therapy sessions will depend largely on individual patient progress, but will often last 1-4 hours a day, 3-5 times a week.

 Norma M. Arras, MA, OTR/L, CHT